palantir/atlasdb/docs/source/schemas/index.rst

 Primitive ValueTypes
 ~~~~~~~~~~~~~~~~~~~~

-For simple data types, atlasdb represents them by ValueType.
+For simple data types, AtlasDB represents them by ValueType.
 Note that a
 java primitive type can have multiple ValueTypes associated with it.
 Each ValueType represents a different method of storing that type in the
 database, and thus affects storage efficiency and search